mauvaisetroupe/deep-learning-specialization-coursera/c4-convolutional-neural-netowrks/week4/README.md

 ## What are deep ConvNets learning?

 Lets say you've trained a ConvNet, this is an AlexNet like network, and you want to visualize what the hidden units in different layers are computing.

+You could scan through your training sets and find out what are the images or what are the image patches (pieces) that maximize that unit's activation.
+So in other words pause your training set through your neural network, and figure out what is the image that maximizes that particular unit's activation.

+Notice that :
+- on hidden unit in layer 1 will see only a relatively small portion of the neural network.
+And so it makes makes sense to plot just a small image patches
+- in the deeper layers, one hidden unit will see a larger region of the image.

 > <img src="./images/w04-07-what_are_deep_convnets_learning/img_2023-04-14_22-08-28.png">

 <!--
 > <img src="./images/w04-07-what_are_deep_convnets_learning/img_2023-04-14_22-08-30.png">
 -->

+This visualization shows
+- nine different representative neurons
+    - and for each of them the nine image patches that they maximally activate on.

+Layer 1, you can see there's an edge maybe at that angle

 > <img src="./images/w04-07-what_are_deep_convnets_learning/img_2023-04-14_22-08-32.png">

+Layer 2 detects more complex shapes and patterns like vertical texture with lots of vertical lines, rounder shape, etc.

 > <img src="./images/w04-07-what_are_deep_convnets_learning/img_2023-04-14_22-08-34.png">

 <!--
 > <img src="./images/w04-07-what_are_deep_convnets_learning/img_2023-04-14_22-08-37.png">
 -->

+Layer 3, round shapes, but start detecting people

 > <img src="./images/w04-07-what_are_deep_convnets_learning/img_2023-04-14_22-08-39.png">

+Layer 4, dog detectors, legs of birds, water

 > <img src="./images/w04-07-what_are_deep_convnets_learning/img_2023-04-14_22-08-42.png">

+Layer 5, even more sophisticated things

 > <img src="./images/w04-07-what_are_deep_convnets_learning/img_2023-04-14_22-08-44.png">

 ## Cost Function

+$J(G) = \alpha * J_{content}(C, G) + \beta * J_{style}(S, G)$ :
+- first part (content component) measures how similar is the contents of the generated image G to the content of the content image C
+- second part (style component) measures how similar is the contents of the generated image G to the style of the style image J

 > <img src="./images/w04-08-cost_function/img_2023-04-14_22-08-56.png">

+Algorithm to train the network :

 > <img src="./images/w04-08-cost_function/img_2023-04-14_22-08-57.png">

 ## Content Cost Function